losrobbos/java-spring-boot-api/README.md

 jwt.secret=${JWT_SECRET:""}
 ```

-The Environment variables are the one inside the ${...} blocks (you can compare it to process.env.DATABASE_URL in Node)
+The Environment variables are the one inside the ${...} blocks (you can compare it to process.env.YOUR_ENV_VAR in Node)

 This way the app will be easily deployable to production, grabbing all its config like database from the Server Environment / Config vars.